How Can the U.S. Government Help Me Obtain and Protect My IP Rights?Governmental Help with IPR

 Obtaining and Protecting IPR Abroad:

-You can contact the U.S. Department of Commerce Office of Intellectual Property Rights (OIPR) for assistance in obtaining and protecting your intellectual property rights abroad.
-OIPR can help obtain information on the appropriate foreign IPR registering agencies and foreign IPR resources.
-OIPR can also provide guidance on other IPR-related issues to consider when exporting, such as conducting due diligence, working with legal counsel familiar with the laws of the country, and the utility in setting up strong contracts with foreign business partners.
+You can contact the U.S. Department of Commerce Office of Standards and Intellectual Property (OSIP) for assistance in obtaining and protecting your intellectual property rights abroad.
+OSIP can help obtain information on the appropriate foreign IPR registering agencies and foreign IPR resources.
+OSIP can also provide guidance on other IPR-related issues to consider when exporting, such as conducting due diligence, working with legal counsel familiar with the laws of the country, and the utility in setting up strong contracts with foreign business partners.

-OIPR can also assist you in developing an enforcement strategy.
-OIPR and Commerce’s country experts stand ready to work with U.S. firms to help them protect their intellectual property abroad.
-In many cases, OIPR can provide companies with information to aid in navigating a foreign government’s legal system, including lists of local investigative firms and attorneys, and share experiences and expertise in that country.
+OSIP can also assist you in developing an enforcement strategy.
+OSIP and Commerce’s country experts stand ready to work with U.S. firms to help them protect their intellectual property abroad.
+In many cases, OSIP can provide companies with information to aid in navigating a foreign government’s legal system, including lists of local investigative firms and attorneys, and share experiences and expertise in that country.
 However, the government cannot provide American companies with legal advice or advocate on a company's behalf when a matter is before a court or administrative agency.
-You can reach an OIPR trade specialist by telephone at (202) 482-1191 or using our Contact Us page.
+You can reach an OSIP trade specialist by using our Contact Us page.

 Obtaining and Protecting IPR in the U.S.: